iScsc/blog.iscsc.fr/src/content/posts/manage-fork-repository-locally-and-remotely/index.md

 When this is done, you can then work on your code !

-When you have finished your work - or your session - don't forget to commit your changes :
+Once you have finished your work - or your session - don't forget to commit your changes after adding your new changes!
+To do so, first check the differences between your local repository and the remote one with ```git status```

+Then, you can selectively chose which files you want to add to your commit with ```git add <file1> <file2> ...``` or you can add them all with ```git add .```

+If you have made a mistake, you can revert a `git add` by using `git reset <file1> <file2> ...` or `git reset` to unstage them all.
+This will keep your local changes.

+Don't hesitate to use `git status` between each command to clearly see the actual state of your commit!

+Be careful, `git rm <file>` exists but it will permanently remove the file from the repository!

+When you have finished staging all your changes, you can commit by using the `commit` command :
 ```git commit -m <your_commit_name>```

 Note that this will just commit your changes on your local branch.